-AllTrails has over 100k hand-curated trails across the globe in our database.
-These trails all have a verified route, information on the trail details such as distance, elevation, and which activities to do on the trail, driving directions to the nearest trailhead, as well as photos, reviews, and recordings from our community of users.
+AllTrails has over 200k hand-curated trails across the globe in our database.
+These trails all have a verified route, information on the trail details such as distance, elevation, and which activities to do on the trail, driving directions to the nearest trailhead, as well as photos, reviews, and linked activities from our community of users.
 Based on the location set in your profile, you will automatically be shown trails in your set location area.
 You can also search for trails in other areas.

-If you do not see many hand-curated trails in your desired area, you can always switch to “Community Content '' on https://www.alltrails.com/.
-This view will display other user's recordings and custom maps.
-Recordings are other user's tracks that were created using an external GPS device or via the AllTrails app.
-Custom maps are hand-drawn routes using our mapping tool or the GPSies track creator.
+If you do not see many hand-curated trails in your desired area, you can always switch to 'Community Content' on AllTrails.com.
+This view will display other users' activities and custom maps.
+Activities represent other users' tracks that were created using an external GPS device or via the AllTrails app.
+Maps are hand-drawn routes using our mapping tool or the GPSies track creator.

-- Log in to your account on https://www.alltrails.com/ using a desktop/laptop computer
+- Log in to your account on AllTrails.com using a desktop/laptop computer

-- To start, tap on ‘Explore’ in the upper right hand corner
+- Click ‘Explore’ in the upper left hand corner

-- You will then see a map with corresponding trails on the left hand side and trail pins on the map.
-By default this is called 'Curated Trails' and displays trails.
+- You will then see a map with corresponding trails on the left hand side and trail pins on the map — by default you will be shown 'Curated Trails', or what we consider verified trails

-- Alternatively you can toggle to see other user's maps and recordings by clicking 'Community Content' which will display different colored pins on the map with corresponding maps and recordings from our community of users on the left hand side.
+- Alternatively, you can toggle to see other users' maps and activities by clicking 'Community Content' which will display pins on the map with corresponding content from our community of users on the left hand side

-You can easily add trails, maps, and recordings to lists by tapping the heart icon on any trail page or trail card to keep track of routes you wish to save.
+You can easily add trails, maps, and activities to lists by tapping the heart icon on any trail page or trail card to keep track of routes you wish to save.

 Why do my tracks have different activities on AllTrails?

 AllTrails only allows for one activity type per track.
-Not all of our activities are the exact same as GPSies.
-We have mapped the activities from GPSies to the activities available on AllTrails for each track that was imported as an AllTrails 'Recording'.
+Not all of our activity types are the exact same as GPSies.
+We have mapped the activity types from GPSies to the activity type available on AllTrails for each track that was imported as an AllTrails 'Activity'.
 You can see the mapping of activity types below:

 |GPSies Activity||AllTrails Activity|